joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6269665/2025/04/10/wood-elanga-awoniyi-nottingham-forest-injury-update/

 **Asian Nations, Holding Few Cards, Seek Trade Talks With Trump**\
-`Southeast Asian leaders are doubling down on trying to placate the U.S. president.
-“We may have to comply,” Thailand’s finance minister said of his demands.`\
+`Southeast Asian leaders, their export-driven economies in peril, are trying to placate the president.
+“We may have to comply,” Thailand’s finance minister said.`\
 https://nytimes.com/2025/04/10/world/asia/trump-asia-trade-leverage.html

 **Why Wasn’t Anyone Traumatized in the ‘White Lotus’ Finale?**\